-Most of our assessment is on-going daily assessment that involves teachers questioning pupils, noting their responses and giving feedback to children that relates to what they have achieved and areas they need to improve on.
+Most of our assessment is on-going daily assessment that involves teachers questioning pupils, retrieval practice and giving feedback to children that relates to what they have achieved and areas they need to improve on.
 Pupil conferencing is a key component of this.
 Feedback is carried out in line with the Marking and Feedback policy.

 NFER reading and maths tests are administered at the start of the Autumn term and thereafter termly, with gaps analysis undertaken to identify areas to focus on and next steps.
 Writing is moderated both internally and externally at least termly.

-SATs are administered and externally marked at the end of KS1 and 2, with pupils progress and attainment benchmarked against national standards.
+SATs are administered at the end of KS1 and 2, with pupils progress and attainment benchmarked against national standards.

 Parents/ carers receive an annual written report on their child/ children's progress and parent teacher meetings are held termly.